News International phone hacking scandal: The Guardian December 2010 report

+On 6 September 2010, Sienna Miller's lawyer, Mark Thomson, told News Group she planned to sue the News of the World.

 January–June 2011: Admission of liability

 Operation Weeting begins

 The Metropolitan Police announced on 26 January 2011 that it would begin a new investigation into phone hacking, following the receipt of "significant new information" regarding the conduct of News of the World employees.
 Operation Weeting would take place alongside the previously announced review of phone hacking evidence by the Crown Prosecution Service.
 Between 45 and 60 officers began looking over the 11,000 pages of evidence seized from Mulcaire in August 2006.

 In June 2011, the issue of computer hacking was addressed with the launch of Operation Tuleta.